Mohammad Naim

 Mohammad Naim Sheikh (born 22 August 1999) is a Bangladeshi cricketer.
 He made his international debut for the Bangladesh cricket team in November 2019.

 Domestic career

 Naim made his List A debut for Legends of Rupganj in the 2017–18 Dhaka Premier Division Cricket League on 22 February 2018.
 Prior to his List A debut, he was part of Bangladesh's squad for the 2018 Under-19 Cricket World Cup.

 Naim made his first-class debut for Dhaka Metropolis in the 2018–19 National Cricket League on 15 October 2018.
-In October 2018, he was named in the squad for the Dhaka Dynamites team, following the draft for the 2018–19 Bangladesh Premier League.
-He made his Twenty20 debut for the Dhaka Dynamites in the 2018–19 Bangladesh Premier League on 12 January 2019.